-On the face of it being fully ourselves at work is a good thing.
-A client in HR surprised me recently, “Simon, I don’t want our leaders being fully themselves.
+Authenticity at work i.e. being fully ourselves at work is a good thing.
+We discuss how to show authenticity at work and why you should bring your authentic self to work.
+An example of inauthenticity at work is as follows: A client in HR surprised me recently, “Simon, I don’t want our leaders being fully themselves.
 They will show their worst traits!”.
 He has a point.
 We suppress so much at work that we think after we have had a few drinks our true (ugly) self is let loose.
 It is as if our professional persona can hide the truth about who we are.
 But is that a good thing?

 In order to improve team performance, managers have to have honest conversations about what’s going on, which can be tricky without offending.
 Each employee also needs to be comfortable challenging the powers that be and exposing oneself to danger.
 Teams too often duck the big issues, or opt for informal gossip and politicking thereby making the culture even more toxic.

 Humans are utterly amazing, bursting with potential.
 Human potential is the only limitless resource available to us.
 Never before has it been more important to fully utilise our collective human potential to solve the challenges we face.
 Yet tragically, at this critical point in our history, we are using only a small fraction of this precious resource.
 The data is truly shocking.

 Deep down we all know that the path humans are on is unsustainable.
 We are gobbling up resources and changing the biosphere so fast that geologists have even given our era a new name, the Anthropocene.
 In this blog I assert that the only way we can shift to a more sustainable future is through consciously moving from a ‘Me’ to a ‘We’ culture.